PMI PMP 2026 Practice Test & Exam Refresh

 Official source check: Last checked May 5, 2026 against PMI's public PMP refresh page and July 2026 examination content outline link.

-PMI's public page states that the updated PMP exam launches on July 9, 2026, uses 180 questions in 240 minutes, rebalances the domains to People 33%, Process 41%, and Business Environment 26%, and adds stronger emphasis on AI, sustainability, stakeholder engagement, outcomes, and value.
+PMI's public page states that the updated PMP exam launches on July 9, 2026, uses 180 questions in 240 minutes, and rebalances the domains to People 33%, Process 41%, and Business Environment 26%.
+Confirm your appointment version directly with PMI before building your final study plan.

 This refreshed PMP version shifts much more weight toward Business Environment than the current blueprint, so strong preparation needs to connect delivery decisions to governance, organizational impact, stakeholder expectations, value realization, sustainability, and AI-aware judgment instead of treating those topics like a minor appendix.